rlvlad/wt-project-2025/docs/src/sections/sql.typ

     check (genre in ('Classical', 'Rock', 'Edm', 'Pop', 'Hip-hop', 'R&B', 'Country', 'Jazz', 'Blues', 'Metal', 'Folk', 'Soul', 'Funk', 'Electronic', 'Indie', 'Reggae', 'Disco'))
 );
 ```
 this needs to be addressed since we implemented a special feature, which is the checksum for the song and the album image.
-As their name implies, they are the SHA256 checksums of the song and image: their purpose is to let the server store only one copy of the same file, which couldn't have been properly achieved by checking only the filename.
+As their name implies, they are the SHA256 checksum of the song and image: their purpose is to let the server store only one copy of the same file, which couldn't have been properly achieved by checking only the filename.

 Next, the other attributes are pretty standard.
-As per the `user` table, there are some unique constraint placed on `user_id, song_checksum` to account for what is written above; while `user_id, title, artist` does the same job though internally in the database#footnote[A User can't have duplicate track.].
+As per the `user` table, there is the unique constraint on `user_id, song_checksum` to account for what is written above; while `user_id, title, artist` does the same job though internally in the database#footnote[A User can't have duplicate tracks.].
 Finally, a track is strictly bound to a user: that's the the foreign key is for.

 - `playlist` table
 ```sql